"Is Madrid perfect place for Rafa to come back?" asks Corretja

 "So is he going to be ready for Madrid?
 Maybe he is ready, but I’m not so sure that it will be his pick to get back in Madrid.
 If he’s healthy, probably he will go, but I think he will need to think what is best for him in order to be perfect for Roland Garros because [whilst] it would be great if he can be in Madrid and it would be unbelievable if he can be in Rome, he can’t hide that his main goal is to be perfect for Paris."

-On top of that, while the Madrid Open is a clay-court tournament, it may not necessarily help him to prepare for the clay-court major, given the difference in two courts.
+On top of that, while the Madrid Open is a clay-court tournament, it may not necessarily help him to prepare for the clay-court major, given the difference between the two courts.

 "And what’s the best preparation for Paris?
 Two tournaments including that one in Madrid or skip and practice and get ready in Rome to see how it goes?
 And then Paris – only time will tell that.
 But it’s going to be a very tricky decision because skipping Madrid would be a pity for him.
 But at the same time, we know how risky Madrid is from a professional point of view."